iCliniq Logo

 Conclusion:

 There is no definite way to escape trauma or stress; however, a more productive way to express stress is useful in the long run and helps to reduce the likelihood of developing acute stress disorder.
-People suffering from acute stress disorder have difficulty in their personal and professional life.
+People suffering from acute stress disorder have difficulty in their personal and professional lives.
 In their personal life, they have difficulty maintaining relationships due to persistent anxiety, stress, and sometimes depression.
 In professional life, individuals have difficulty concentrating and creating a calm, composed demeanor.

 Acute stress disorder often develops into post-traumatic stress disorder, with symptoms worsening and the duration of the symptoms exceeding the one-month mark.
 Getting suitable treatment for acute stress disorder is crucial as getting an appropriate treatment may prevent the disorder from worsening and developing into post-traumatic stress disorder.
-Acute stress disorder is a treatable condition when taken proper measures to treat the said disorder.
+Acute stress disorder is a treatable condition when proper measures are taken to treat the said disorder.

 Acute stress disorder means the initial traumatic manifestations that occur immediately post traumatic events.
 However, PTSD (post-traumatic stress disorder) arises in the long term after trauma.
 PTSD can happen after acute stress disorder (ASD) or without it.